 Sarah Lévy – The sociologist of accessories

-S.L.: We were best four students, which include a photographer and a fashion designer, overseen by outstanding professors.
+S.L.: We were the best four students, including a photographer and a fashion designer, overseen by outstanding professors.
 That’s where I discovered the universe of leatherwork.
 The first 12 months, I gave myself overall freedom.
 At La Cambre, I become driven to move beyond my barriers, to follow my instinct.
 The second year, when I

 turned into running on my graduation collection, I began an actual reflection on the human body.
-My idea turned into to translate, through add-ons, our present-day habits.
+My idea turned into translating, through add-ons, our present-day habits.
 I meditated on those everyday gadgets which have become our new fetishes: the telephone, the electronic cigarette…Objects which have created new gestures.
-My goal isn’t always to criticize these manias, however alternatively to imagine the add-ons in tune with our life ‘rituals’.
+However, my goal isn’t always to criticize these manias; alternatively, to imagine the add-ons in tune with our life ‘rituals.’

 On the only hand, we ease our day-by-day gestures and spotlight the obsessive facet of these addictions.
 I labored with a prosthetist and orthopaedist.
 In particular, my research led me to transpose the prosthetics strategies into the domain of leatherwork: greater especially, glove making.
 For example, I imagined a long leather-based glove stitched to a mobile telephone case.
 My whole collection plays in this ambiguity among self-assurance and constraints.
 I could collaborate with French glovemakers Lavabre Cadet, who helped me create a number of the seven pieces inside the series.
 Working on gloves, an item frequently is considered to be out of date; however, which calls for real expertise also involved me plenty.